David Bratman – Studies in English on the works of J.R.R. Tolkien

 In addition to the following, scholarly editions of some works by Tolkien include commentary and annotations by the editors and supplementary material by Tolkien himself.
 First and foremost, Christopher Tolkien’s The History of Middle-earth, these also include Unfinished Tales edited by Christopher Tolkien, Roverandom and Farmer Giles of Ham: 50th Anniversary Edition edited by Wayne G. Hammond and Christina Scull (HarperCollins, Houghton Mifflin, 1998 and 1999), and Smith of Wootton Major: Extended Edition edited by Verlyn Flieger (HarperCollins, 2005).

 Anderson, Douglas A., ed., The Annotated Hobbit (Unwin Hyman, Houghton Mifflin, 1988; revised edition, HarperCollins, Houghton Mifflin, 2002).
 A full and corrected text of the story, accompanied by marginal annotations on a variety of subjects.
-Includes a complete catalog of textual revisions between published editions, and illustrations selected from editions in many languages.
+Includes a complete catalogue of textual revisions between published editions, and illustrations selected from editions in many languages.

 Wayne G. Hammond and Christina Scull, The Lord of the Rings: A Reader’s Companion (HarperCollins, Houghton Mifflin, 2005).
 Annotations for The Lord of the Rings, omitting the text of the book itself.
 Concentrates on textual changes, details of the sub-creation, names and definitions, sources and inspirations, and literary interpretations.